 (3) Exceptions:

-(a) On a case-by-case basis, the Department may approve exceptions to the emission limits specified in section (1) of this rule, upon documentation by the source that an alternative emission limit would satisfy the federal criteria for reasonably available control technology (RACT);
+(a) On a case-by-case basis, DEQ may approve exceptions to the emission limits specified in section (1), upon documentation by the source that an alternative emission limit would satisfy the federal criteria for reasonably available control technology (RACT);

 (b) Included in this documentation must be a complete analysis of technical and economic factors which:

-(A) Prevent the source from using both compliance coatings and pollution control equipment; and
+(A) Prevent the source from using both compliance coatings and pollution control devices; and

 (B) Justify the alternative emission limit sought by the source.

-(c) The alternative emission limit approved by the Department shall be incorporated into the source's Air Contaminant Discharge Permit and shall not become effective until approved by EPA as a source-specific SIP revision.
+(c) The alternative emission limit approved by DEQ must be incorporated into the source's Air Contaminant Discharge Permit and must not become effective until approved by EPA as a source-specific SIP revision.

-(4) Applicability: This rule applies to each coating line, which includes the application area(s), flashoff area(s), air and force air drier(s), and oven(s) used in the surface coating of aerospace components in subsections (1)(a) through (m) of this rule.
-If more than one emission limitation in this rule applies to a specific coating, then the most stringent emission limitation shall be applied.
+(4) Applicability: This rule applies to each coating line, which includes the application area, flashoff area, air and forced air dryer, and oven used in the surface coating of aerospace components in subsections (1)(a) through (m) .
+If more than one emission limitation in this rule applies to a specific coating, then the most stringent emission limitation must be applied.

 (5) Solvent Evaporation Minimization:

-(a) Closed containers shall be used for the storage or disposal of cloth or paper used for solvent surface preparation and cleanup;
+(a) Closed containers must be used for the storage or disposal of cloth or paper used for solvent surface preparation and cleanup;

-(b) Fresh and spent solvent shall be stored in closed containers;
+(b) Fresh and spent solvent must be stored in closed containers;

-(c) Organic compounds shall not be used for the cleanup of spray equipment unless equipment is used to collect the cleaning compounds and to minimize their evaporation;
+(c) Organic compounds must not be used for the cleanup of spray equipment unless equipment is used to collect the cleaning compounds and to minimize their evaporation;

-(d) Containers of coating, catalyst, thinner, or solvent shall not be left open to the atmosphere when not in use.
+(d) Containers of coating, catalyst, thinner, or solvent must not be left open to the atmosphere when not in use.

-(6) Stripper Limitations: No stripper shall be used which contains more than 400 grams/liter (3.3 lbs./gal.) of VOC or which has a true vapor pressure of 1.3 kPa (0.19 psia) at actual usage temperature.
+(6) Stripper Limitations: No stripper must be used which contains more than 400 grams/liter (3.3 lbs./gal.) of VOC or which has a true vapor pressure of 1.3 kPa (0.19 psia) at actual usage temperature.

-(7) Maskant for Chemical Processing Limitation: No maskant shall be applied for chemical processing unless the VOC emissions from coating operations are reduced by 85 percent, or the coating contains less than 600 grams of VOC per liter (5.0 lbs./gal.) of coating excluding water, as applied.
+(7) Maskant for Chemical Processing Limitation: No maskant must be applied for chemical processing unless the VOC emissions from coating operations are reduced by 85 percent, or the coating contains less than 600 grams of VOC per liter (5.0 pounds/gallon) of coating excluding water, as applied.

-(8) Compliance determination: Compliance with this rule shall be determined by testing in accordance with 40 CFR, Part 60, Appendix A, Method 24 for determining the VOC content of the coating materials.
-Emissions from the coating processes and/or VOC emissions control efficiencies shall be determined by testing in accordance with 40 CFR, Part 60, Appendix A, Method 18, 25, California Method ST-7, a material balance method, or an equivalent plant specific method approved by EPA and the Department and on file with the Department.
-The limit in section (1) of this rule of VOC in the coating is based upon an assumed solvent density, and other assumptions unique to a coating line; where conditions differ, such as a different solvent density, a plant specific limit may be submitted to the Department and EPA for approval.
+(8) Compliance determination: Compliance with this rule must be determined by testing in accordance with 40 CFR, Part 60, Appendix A, Method 24 for determining the VOC content of the coating materials.
+Emissions from the coating processes and/or VOC emissions control efficiencies must be determined by testing in accordance with 40 CFR, Part 60, Appendix A, Method 18, 25, California Method ST-7, a material balance method, or an equivalent plant specific method approved by EPA and DEQ and on file with DEQ.
+The limit in section (1) of VOC in the coating is based upon an assumed solvent density, and other assumptions unique to a coating line; where conditions differ, such as a different solvent density, a plant specific limit may be submitted to DEQ and EPA for approval.

-(9) Reduction Method: The emission limits of section (1) of this rule shall be achieved by:
+(9) Reduction Method: The emission limits of section (1) must be achieved by:

 (a) The application of a low solvent content coating technology;